 Wholeheartedly embracing imperfection,

 NOW WHAT?
-You might love The Gifts of Imperfection by Brené Brown who coined the term “aspiring good-enoughist” – this is one of my absolute favorite books ever!
+You might love The Gifts of Imperfection by Brené Brown who coined the term “aspiring good-enoughist” – this is one of my absolute favourite books ever!

 Over the years I’ve written regularly about this topic of “choosing good enough.”
 Here are a handful of those posts: